-Tripp Lite's B093-, B097- and B098-Series console / terminal servers are among the most advanced platform available today.
-In a secure, desktop/rack-mountable appliance, B093-, B097- and B098-console servers offer in-band, out-band and cellular management solutions for serial console ports, servers, virtual servers, service processors, UPS systems and PDUs, environmental monitoring and more.
-Available in 4- and 8-port models, B093-, B097- and B098- console / terminal servers allow system administrators to securely access and control their data centers and networks from anywhere in the world.
+Tripp Lite's B093-00X-2E4U-X Series console / terminal servers is the most advanced platform available today.
+In a secure, desktop/rack-mountable appliance, B093 console servers offer in-band, out-band and cellular management solutions for serial console ports, servers, virtual servers, service processors, UPS systems and PDUs, environmental monitoring and more.
+Available in 4- and 8-port models, B093 console / terminal servers enable system administrators to securely access and control their data centers and networks from anywhere in the world.
 These enterprise-grade units are equipped with a built-in cellular modem, dual Gigabit Ethernet NIC, 4 GB internal NAND flash, four USB 2.0 console ports, a digital I/O port, and run on Linux for scalability and reduced downtime.

-B093-, B097- and B098- console servers also offer advanced software features surpassing the requirements of even the most demanding applications.
+B093 console servers also offer advanced software features surpassing the requirements of even the most demanding applications.
 These features include network UPS tools for UPS monitoring, PowerMan for integrated PDU and UPS functions with in-session hotkey support, pattern match alerting, open access to the Linux shell for scripting, heartbeat monitoring with automatic failover, Cisco pinouts and much more.